internet-equity/nm-exp-active-netrics/docs/active_metrics_dev_guide.md

    ```
    /usr/local/src/nm-exp-active-netrics/src/
    ```
-   I also just directly edit the cront file,
+   I also just directly edit the cron file,
    ```
    /etc/cron.d/cron-nm-exp-active-netrics
    ```
    to run a very-vigorous test schedule.
-   Once this has run for 24-48 hours on your device as expected -- you can monitor via logs at
+   Once this has run for 24-48 hours on your device as expected, move to the next step.
+You can monitor performance via logs at
    ```
    /var/nm/nm-exp-local-dashboard/upload/
    ```
    and via your grafana dashboard.
-5. Commit your code (push or a pull request) interface with the team for testing on the beta group.
+6. Commit your code (via a pull request for the branch on which you are developing) and interface with the team for testing on the beta group.
    Your work may be done; ours continues.
 Unless you are a member of the team, the links in the follow part of the document will not be accessible to you.
-6. Build (`make build`) the active metrics package and copy it to `tigerteam.io:/scratch/databases/saltstack/saltstack1/srv/salt/files/dev/deb/`.
+7. Build (`make build`) the active netrics package and copy it to `tigerteam.io:/scratch/databases/saltstack/saltstack1/srv/salt/files/dev/deb/`.
-7. Each change to the cron job above in (3), i.e., `{MY_NEW_TEST_SCHEDULE}`,
+8. Each change to the cron job above in (3), i.e., `{MY_NEW_TEST_SCHEDULE}`,
    requires a change in _each_ of the management [templates](https://github.com/chicago-cdac/nm-mgmt-cms/tree/main/templates).
    For example, to _turn off_ the tests that you have just written, you would add a line like
    ```